 There are two primary categories for lawyers: civil and criminal.
 Criminal lawyers generally focus on separate types of criminal cases but they all generally have similar work schedules.
 Whether they are working for the defense of the accused, or if they are the prosecuting attorney trying to convict the accused, both sides generally know the ins and outs of the crimes involved.
 If you are involved in the criminal offenses such as robbery, murder, etc., then these are the attorneys that you would want.

 Outside of criminal law, most legal work can be classified as civil law.
-Beyond being a civil law attorney, most lawyers have to take it a step further and specialize within a certain area of civil law.
-You may come across a few types of lawyers during your lifetime that specialize in areas like estate planning, bankruptcy, intellectual property, tax and divorce.
+Beyond being a civil law attorney, most lawyers have to take it a step further within a certain area of civil law.
+You may come across a few types of lawyers during your lifetime that practice in areas like estate planning, bankruptcy, intellectual property, tax and divorce.
 These are just a few of the focus areas, but encompass a fair chunk of the overall civil areas of law.
-As for the attorneys at Lapeze & Johns, they specialize in the practice of personal injury law.
+As for the attorneys at Lapeze & Johns, they practice personal injury law.

 Personal injury law largely involves recovery of financial damages for those that are wrongfully injured by that acts (or lack of action) by another.
-Some personal injury lawyers even specialize in certain types of injuries (workplace injuries, car accidents, etc.).
-In addition to specialization, some lawyers are more well versed in litigation than others.
-Civil law attorneys may prefer transactional work and are more likely to push for a settlement when the opportunity presents itself.
+Some personal injury lawyers even focus on certain types of injuries (workplace injuries, car accidents, etc.).
+In addition, civil law attorneys may prefer transactional work and are more likely to push for a settlement when the opportunity presents itself.
 Make sure the type of lawyer you work with is not afraid to push for litigation and will only accept a settlement when it truly is in your best interest.

-While there are many different types of lawyers and even more specialized routes of law, knowing the types of lawyer that can handle your case will go a long way towards a successful outcome.
+While there are many different types of lawyers and even more fields of law, knowing the types of lawyers that can handle your case will go a long way towards a successful outcome.
 If you are the recipient of any injury as a result of an accident, reach out to an experienced team.